Logos and vehicles from new EV brands preparing to enter the Canadian market

 The models BYD is most likely to bring to Canada first include:

-No BYD vehicle qualifies for the federal EVAP rebate since they are Chinese-manufactured.
-That means the effective price comparison against rebate-eligible competitors like the Hyundai Ioniq 5 or Kia EV6 needs to account for a $5,000 gap.
-BYD's pricing still undercuts most competitors even without the rebate, but it narrows the advantage.
+No BYD vehicle qualifies for the federal EVAP rebate if it launches as a Chinese-manufactured import.
+That means the effective comparison against rebate-eligible competitors like the Hyundai Ioniq 5 or Kia EV6 needs to account for a $5,000 gap.
+BYD may still look cheaper in many modeled scenarios, but the rebate loss narrows the advantage.

 BYD's Canadian Strategy